rhysinward/dengue_pipeline/README.md

 ### Running the Pipeline

-Within the cloned repository, execute the following command to run the pipeline:
+Within the cloned repository, execute the following command to run the pipeline (please adjust :

+For Mac:

 ```
 CONDA_SUBDIR=osx-64 snakemake --use-conda --cores 4
 ```

+For Linux:

 Adjust the --cores parameter based on your system's capabilities.